Rachel Klamer: 2016 season

 Klamer took her first career podium in the elite ITU World Triathlon Series with a silver at Hamburg.

 The same year, she represented the Netherlands at her second Olympics in Rio De Janeiro, finishing 10th.

 Klamer finished the year in 11th place in the ITU World Triathlon Series rankings.

 2017 season

 Klamer finished the year in 8th place in the ITU World Triathlon Series rankings.

 2018 season

 Klamer took her first ITU WTS race win with gold at Abu Dhabi, with the race contested over the sprint distance.

 Klamer finished the year in 10th place in the ITU World Triathlon Series rankings.

 2019 season

 Klamer finished the year in 6th place in the ITU World Triathlon Series rankings, a joint career best.

 2020 season

 Due to the events of the COVID-19 pandemic, the majority of racing was suspended for the 2020 season.

 2021 season

 In 2021, she competed in the women's event at the 2020 Summer Olympics in Tokyo, Japan.
 She also competed in the mixed relay event.

+2024 season

+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.